Reading, writing, and cybersecurity: Education for the digital age

 Students are at home in the digital world, but do they know how to best defend it?
 With online security threats evolving, schools are considering more advanced training to help young people now, and in the future.

-His district in Fairfax County, Virginia, outside of Washington, D.C., was the target last year of a cyberattack, one of 50 ransomware incidents reported on public K-12 schools across the United States in 2020 – up from 11 in 2018.
+His district in Fairfax County, Virginia, outside of Washington, D.C., was the target last year of a cyberattack, one of 50 ransomware incidents against public K-12 schools reported across the United States in 2020 – up from 11 in 2018.
 Mr. Long suggests that cybersecurity courses may become academic requirements in the years ahead and says this type of education is “desperately needed.”
 Some school districts are starting to agree, both for their defense and for their students’ futures.

 “The ransomware attacks that were happening in the K-12 systems were absolutely that light bulb moment for districts and, even state departments of education, to open their eyes up” to teaching cybersecurity to students, says Kevin Nolten, director of academic outreach for CYBER.ORG, a Department of Homeland Security-backed organization, whose mission is to bolster K-12 cyber education.